-- 2.4.1 The factor $p_i$ for a compartment or group of compartments shall be calculated in accordance with 2.4.1.1.1 and 2.4.1.1.2 using the following symbols: - j = aftmost damage zone number involved in the damage starting with No.1 at the stern; - n = number of adjacent damage zones involved in the damage; - k = number of a particular longitudinal bulkhead as barrier for transverse penetration in a damage zone counted from shell towards the centreline.
-The shell has k = 0; - x1 = distance from the aft terminal of $L_s$ to the aft end of the zone in question; - x2 = distance from the aft terminal of $L_s$ to the forward end of the zone in question; - b = mean transverse distance in metres measured at right angles to the centreline at the deepest subdivision loadline between the shell and an assumed vertical plane extended between the longitudinal limits used in calculating the factor $p_i$ and which is a tangent to, or common with, all or part of the outermost portion of the longitudinal bulkhead under consideration.
+2.4.1 The factor p_i for a compartment or group of compartments shall be calculated in accordance with 2.4.1.1.1 and 2.4.1.1.2 using the following symbols:

+j = aftmost damage zone number involved in the damage starting with No. 1 at the stern;

+n = number of adjacent damage zones involved in the damage;

+k = number of a particular longitudinal bulkhead as barrier for transverse penetration in a damage zone counted from shell towards the centreline.
+The shell has k = 0;

+x1 = distance from the aft terminal of L_s to the aft end of the zone in question;

+x^2 = distance from the aft terminal of L_s to the forward end of the zone in question;

+b = the mean transverse distance, in m, measured at right angles to the centreline at the deepest subdivision draught between the shell and an assumed vertical plane extended between the longitudinal limits used in calculating the factor p_i and which is a tangent to, or common with, all or part of the outermost portion of the longitudinal bulkhead under consideration.
 This vertical plane shall be so orientated that the mean transverse distance to the shell is a maximum, but not more than twice the least distance between the plane and the shell.
-If the upper part of a longitudinal bulkhead is below the deepest subdivision loadline the vertical plane used for determination of b is assumed to extend upwards to the deepest subdivision waterline.
-In any case, b shall not be taken greater than B/2.
+If the upper part of a longitudinal bulkhead is below the deepest subdivision draught the vertical plane used for determination of b is assumed to extend upwards to the deepest subdivision waterline.
+In any case, b is shall not be taken greater than B/2.